Shaw4552/homelab-public/02-vlan-design.md

 ## 🌐 Logical Topology

-The environment consists of two sites with consistent segmentation:
+The environment consists of two sites connected through secure inter-site connectivity:

-* **Site A** hosts infrastructure and services
+* **Site A** serves as the primary infrastructure location and hosts core services
-* **Site B** provides endpoint access
+* **Site B** serves as the primary compute and lab environment

-Both sites implement the same VLAN structure to maintain consistency and simplify routing and policy enforcement.
+A common VLAN numbering and naming convention is used where applicable across sites to improve operational consistency, simplify troubleshooting, and support predictable policy design.

+Not every VLAN is necessarily instantiated at every site; network segments are deployed based on operational requirements.

 ### High-Level Flow